Limits of Reliable Communication with Low Probability of Detection on AWGN Channels: Achievability of Square Root Law

 \begin{fact}[Theorem 13.1.1 in \cite{lehmann05stathyp}] For the optimal test,

-\end{fact} where $\mathbb{V}_T(\mathbf{P}_0,\mathbf{P}_1)$ is the total variation distance between $\mathbf{P}_0$ and $\mathbf{P}_1$ defined as follows: \begin{definition}[Total variation distance \cite{lehmann05stathyp}] The \emph{total variation distance} between two continuous probability measures $\mathbf{P}_0$ and $\mathbf{P}_1$ is
+\end{fact} where $\mathcal{V}_T(\mathbb{P}_0,\mathbb{P}_1)$ is the total variation distance between $\mathbb{P}_0$ and $\mathbb{P}_1$ defined as follows: \begin{definition}[Total variation distance \cite{lehmann05stathyp}] The \emph{total variation distance} between two continuous probability measures $\mathbb{P}_0$ and $\mathbb{P}_1$ is

-where $p_0(x)$ and $p_1(x)$ are densities of $\mathbf{P}_0$ and $\mathbf{P}_1$, respectively, and $\|a-b\|_1$ is the $\mathcal{L}_1$ norm. \end{definition} Since total variation lower-bounds the error of all hypothesis tests Willie can use, a clever choice of $\mathbf{f}$ allows Alice to limit Willie's detector performance.
-Unfortunately, the total variation metric is unwieldy for the products of probability measures, which are used in the analysis of the vectors of observations.
-We thus use Pinsker's Inequality:
+where $p_0(x)$ and $p_1(x)$ are densities of $\mathbb{P}_0$ and $\mathbb{P}_1$, respectively, and $\|a-b\|_1$ is the $\mathcal{L}_1$ norm. \end{definition} Implicit in the above is that the \emph{a priori} probabilities of $H_0$ and $H_1$ are unknown to Willie.
+We discuss the inclusion of knowledge of prior probabilities in Section \ref{sec:bayes}.

+Since total variation lower-bounds the error of all hypothesis tests Willie can use, a clever choice of $\mathbf{f}$ allows Alice to limit Willie's detector performance.
+Unfortunately, the total variation metric is unwieldy for products of probability measures, which are used in the analysis of the vectors of observations.
+We thus use Pinsker's inequality:

-\begin{fact}[Pinsker's Inequality (Lemma 11.6.1 in \cite{cover02IT})] \end{fact} where relative entropy $\mathcal{D}(\mathbf{P}_0\|\mathbf{P}_1)$ is defined as follows:
+\begin{fact}[Pinsker's inequality (Lemma 11.6.1 in \cite{cover02IT})] \end{fact} where relative entropy $\mathcal{D}(\mathbb{P}_0\|\mathbb{P}_1)$ is defined as follows: